ruediger-hauck/labassignment5/README.md

 ## Collaborative Coding

-5. Navigate to your group directory in the repository and examine the contents.
+5. Find and navigate to your assigned group's directory (i.e., "room_1")in the repository and examine the contents.
 You should find scripts that are jumbled and/or missing some important parts.

-You and your partner will work together to write a single script that performs the action in your group directory README, using these partial scripts.
+6. You and your partner will work together to write a single script that performs the action listed in the README file (also in your group's directory), using the provided unfinished/incorrect scripts.

-6. Each partner must make commits to the collaborative repository for assignment credit.
+7. Each partner must make commits to the collaborative repository for assignment credit.
 The goal is to work together to pull together a functional script to carry out an action, but do not worry if you cannot get your code to run properly - focus on adding, committing, and pushing changes to your collaborative repository in a responsible way.